 Teachers often use kinetic Sand to help kids learn how to count by having students build the number with the Sand, trace the number they made, and create several shapes.
-Kinetic Sand not only promotes science, but it also encourages creativity and creative learning while exploring science through touch.
+Kinetic Sand not only promotes science but also encourages creativity and creative learning while exploring science through touch.